 Furthermore, being physically active regularly prevented IBS symptoms from deteriorating.

 If you have not exercised for a while, it is best to build up the frequency and duration of physical activity slowly.
-Your goal is to reach 30 minutes of exercise five times per week – as recommended by the American Heart Association (AHA).
+Your goal is to reach 30 minutes of exercise five times per week – as

 Physical or psychological stressors, such as a bowel infection or a change to your job, can cause a disturbance in the complex interactions between the brain and the digestive system and therefore exacerbate symptoms of IBS.